Contrast-Security-OSS/docs/content/admin/policy_mgmt/Source-names.md

 ## About Source Names

 Source names allow you to label one or more IP addresses and/or subnet masks with a display name of your choice.
-To create a source name, all you need is the IP information you want to mark as safe and a unique name you'll recognize in the Contrast UI.
+To create a source name, all you need is the IP information you want to mark and a unique name you'll recognize in the Contrast UI.
 Once the source name is saved, Contrast displays it in the **Attacks > Monitor** page as well as the **Attacks Details** page instead of the user's IP information.
 You and other users in your organization can then quickly identify the named attacker as a known source when assessing attack events.

 ## Create Source Names